Ttanasart-pt/PXC-doc/readme.md

 ## Generate node data

-`gen/node.py` script generates documentation based on PXC source code.
+`gen/node.py` script generates documentation based on PXC source code to `content/nodes`.
 Before running it, modify `scriptDir` to point to your script directory.

+Static content should be added to `content/_nodes` which will be inserted after the generated page for each node.

 ## Generate static pages